This spicy blackened tilapia recipe is ready in minutes! The seasoning and sautéing of this dish combine to make a delicious, tender fish.

 Tilapia - You'll need 4 (6-ounce) tilapia fillets.
 Tilapia is a mild, white, freshwater fish that's easy to cook and pairs well with many kinds of flavors.
 It cooks quickly, making it a great option for weeknight cooking.

 Blackening Seasoning - You'll need 2 tablespoons of blackening seasoning to coat the fish.

-Vegetable Oil - You can use any kind of vegetable oil to cook the fish in - you'll need 2 tablespoons of corn, canola, or safflower oil.
+Vegetable Oil - You can use any vegetable oil to cook the fish - you'll need 2 tablespoons of corn, canola, or safflower oil.

 What is Blackening Seasoning?